korreman/ebpf-vc/experiments/plan.md

 - A program demonstrating memory access.
 - A program demonstrating helper functions.

+Nice-to-have:
+- Checking for integer initialization.

-## Non-chronological programs
+## Jumping programs

 Same as straightline,
 but show that a branchless program can jump all over the place.

-## DAG programs
+## Branching programs

-Show that these don't require annotations
-(aside from module-level requirements).
+Show that programs for which the CFG is a DAG don't require annotations (aside from module-level requirements).

 Limitation: Show that too many branches results in exponential(?) growth of the VC.